AMIS method – The new standard in modern hip surgery

 Functionality in detail

-Access point: The surgical incision is made along the anterolateral thigh in a length of approximately 8-12 cm.
+Access point: The surgical incision runs along the anterolateral thigh side with a length of about 8-12 cm.

-Less tissue trauma: Muscles and tendons are only held aside – not severed.
+Reduced tissue trauma: Muscles and tendons are only moved aside – not cut.

-Prosthesis implantation: The prosthesis is precisely positioned while respecting the natural biomechanics of the joint.
+Prosthesis implantation: The prosthesis is positioned precisely, while the natural biomechanics of the joint are respected.

 The AMIS method is based on the principles of anatomical preservation and minimal stress on the surrounding tissue, which significantly reduces postoperative complications.